nplrkn/qcore/docs/backlog.md

   its session setup request (with no intervening delete) after not liking the response.

 ## Tidying + refactoring
+- switch to tokio or smol
+- review Arc / clone usage
 - uplink information transfer in separate module for F1AP?
 - tests are slow to link
 - use different forwarding tables for NGAP vs F1AP